lmascare/utils/tips/tips_django_imdb.md

 ./manage.py startapp core

-# In settings.py, add 'core' as a list element
+# In settings.py, add 'core' as a list element to INSTALLED_APPS

 # Create your table schema in core/models.py